 Why we feel colder as we get older

 As we get older, changes in our bodies can make us feel colder more of the time.
-Blood pressure increases over time, and blood vessels tend to become stiffer as we age.
+Blood pressure can increase as we age age, and blood vessels tend to become stiffer.
 Meanwhile, our blood becomes stickier, thicker and less efficient at carrying oxygen.
 This means it can become more difficult for the heart to pump blood around the body.

 The system responsible for directing blood vessels to respond to the cold becomes less efficient over time.
 Also, the layer of fat under the skin that helps to absorb and hold body heat begins to thin as we age.